-(4 1.
+(8) 1.
 Write short notes on each of the following.
 Each question should be answered in about 150 words. $10 \times 5 = 50$ 1.(a) The influence of Renaissance on at least two plays of Shakespeare?
 1.(b) The revival of the classical spirit in Neoclassical poetry.
 1.(c) The impact of the French Revolution on English Romantic Poets.
 1.(d) The reasons for the rise of the novels in the eighteenth century 1.(e) The industrial revolution and Victorian novels.
-2. Answer all of the following: 2.(a) Comment on the theme of redemption and madness in Shakespeare's King Learn 1: 2.(b) Sketch the character of Prospero in Shakespeare's The Tempest in the light of the larger context of his power and love of magic to persuade others into behaving it ways he wants them to behave.
-2.(c) "The poetry of John Donne juxtaposes physical love with the sacredness of religion through a series of occult resemblances".
+2. Answer all of the following: 2.(a) Comment on the theme of redemption and madness in Shakespeare's King Learn 15 2.(b) Sketch the character of Prospero in Shakespeare's The Tempest in the light of the larger context of his power and love of magic to persuade others into behaving in ways he wants them to behave.
+2.(c) "The poetry of John Donne juxtaposes physical love with the sacredness of religior through a series of occult resemblances".
 Examine with reference to the poems prescribed in your syllabus.
-3. Answer all of the following: 3.(a) Milton states that his poem will persue "Things unattempted yet in prose or rhyme".
-Why did Milton consider his poem superior to those of Homer and Virgil?
+3. Answer all of the following: 3.(a) Milton states that his poem will persue "Things unattempted yet in prose or rhyme" Why did Milton consider his poem superior to those of Homer and Virgil?
 Show the superiority of his subject matter with special reference to the subject matter of Book I of Milton's Paradise Lost .
-3. (b) Critically examine Pope's The Rape of the Lock as a satire on the fashionabl beautiful aristocratic ladies of the eighteenth century.
-3.(c) "Wordsworth's poetry exhibits romantic characteristics and for his treatment towards romantic elements, he stands supreme and he can be termed a Romantic poet for a number of reasons".
-Examine some of his poems, prescribed in your syllabus 4.
-Answer all of the following: 4.(a) How far does In Memoriam reflect the spirit of the Victorian age?
+3.(b) Critically examine Pope's The Rape of the Lock as a satire on the fashionable beautiful aristocratic ladies of the eighteenth century.
+3.(c) "Wordsworth's poetry exhibits romantic characteristics and for his treatmentowards romantic elements, he stands supreme and he can be termed a Romantic poet for a number of reasons".
+Examine some of his poems, prescribed in your syllabus.
+4. Answer all of the following: 4.(a) How far does In Memoriam reflect the spirit of the Victorian age?
+1. (u) ANNU DIN DESIGNATION OF THE PROPERTY OF THE PR